Khawaja Saad Rafique: Political career

-In 2013 Pakistani general election, Rafique was re-elected as the member of the National Assembly for the third time.
+In the 2013 Pakistani general election, Rafique was re-elected as the member of the National Assembly for the third time.
 His wife, Ghazala Saad, was also allotted PML-N's ticket.
 In June 2013, Rafique was appointed Minister of Railways by the Prime Minister Nawaz Sharif and took oath on 8 June 2013.

 He had ceased to hold ministerial office in July 2017 when the federal cabinet was disbanded following the resignation of Prime Minister Nawaz Sharif after Panama Papers case decision.
 Following the election of Shahid Khaqan Abbasi as Prime Minister of Pakistan, Rafique was inducted into the federal cabinet of Abbasi and was appointed Minister for Railways for the second time.
 Upon the dissolution of the National Assembly on the expiration of its term on 31 May 2018, Rafique ceased to hold the office as Federal Minister for Railways.

-He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-168 (Lahore-XXV) in 2018 Pakistani general election.
-Rafique also ran for the seat of national assembly from Constituency NA-131 (Lahore-IX) but was unsuccessful as he was defeated by Prime minister Imran Khan along with 4 other seats from which he won in general election of 2018.
+He was re-elected to the Provincial Assembly of Punjab as a candidate of PML-N from Constituency PP-168 (Lahore-XXV) in the 2018 Pakistani general election.
+Rafique also ran for the seat of the National Assembly from Constituency NA-131 (Lahore-IX) but was unsuccessful as he was defeated by Prime minister Imran Khan along with 4 other seats from which he won in general election of 2018.

-He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-131 (Lahore-IX) in by-election held on 14 October 2018 after Imran Khan resigned from this seat and kept his home-city seat of Mianwali.
+He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-131 (Lahore-IX) in the by-election held on 14 October 2018 after Imran Khan resigned from this seat and kept his home-city seat of Mianwali.

+After the removal of Prime Minister Imran Khan through the vote of no confidence Khawaja Saad Rafique was made Railway Minister in Shehbaz Sharif's Cabinet.

+Rafique was defeated by Latif Khosa in the General Election held on 8 February 2024.

+Personal life

 Family

+His brother Khawaja Salman Rafique has been a member of Provincial Assembly of the Punjab and was Provincial Minister of Punjab for Health.

+Relationships

 He has married twice.
-His first wife Ghazala Saad Rafique has been a member of Provincial Assembly of the Punjab.
+His first wife Ghazala Saad Rafique has been a member of Provincial Assembly of Punjab.
 He has two daughters and one son from his first wife.
-His brother Khawaja Salman Rafique has been a member of Provincial Assembly of the Punjab and was Provincial Minister of Punjab for Health.

 In April 2017, it was reported that Rafique has secretly married a PTV host Shafaq Hira, without the consent of his first wife, Ghazala.
 In June 2018, Rafique disclosed his second marriage to Shafaq Hira in his nomination papers for 2018 general election.

+Writings

+Rafique has written Urdu-language opinion columns, including Jawab Aan Ghazal ["A Response in Kind" or literally "A Counter-Ghazal"], published in the Daily Express on 15 April 2014.
+In this column, he responded to criticism of politicians by a former Supreme Court judge, defending the role of elected representatives in a democracy.
+He addressed issues such as judicial overreach, civil-military imbalance, and political victimization, while emphasizing the need for institutional accountability and democratic norms.
+The column also referenced the political history of his family, including the assassination of his father, Khawaja Muhammad Rafique, in 1972.